tldr-pages/tldr/pages/common/toipe.md

 > A trusty terminal typing tester.
 > More information: <https://github.com/Samyak2/toipe>.

-- Start typing test with default wordlist:
+- Start the typing test with the default wordlist:

 `toipe`